Orbital Fulde-Ferrell-Larkin-Ovchinnikov state in an Ising superconductor

-As shown in Fig. \ref{fig1}b, at low fields, the Cooper pair momentum remains zero, and the layered superconductor behaves as a 2D superconductor with square-root temperature-dependence of the upper critical field as shown in Fig. \ref{fig1}a.
-When $N\to\infty$, the upper critical field approaches the envelope $B\to B_0(T_c-T)/T_0$, and behaves more like 3D superconductivity as expected.

-When the field further increases, the optimal Cooper pair momentum becomes finite as shown in Fig. \ref{fig1}b, which applies to all even numbers of $N\geq 2$.
-This corresponds to a phase transition with the tricritical point \be B_{N}^{*}\approx 1.6B_0\sin\left(\frac{\pi}{N+1}\right),\ T_{N}^{*}\approx T_{c}-1.6T_0\sin\left(\frac{\pi}{N+1}\right). \ee When $B<B_{N}^*$, the Cooper pair momentum is zero $q=0$, When $B>B_{N}^*$, $q\neq 0$, and at the tricritical point $(T^*,B^*)$, two types of superconducting phases $q=0$ and $q\neq 0$ coexist with the normal phase.
-The numerical tricritical field $B_N^*$ together with Eq. (\ref{eq_BN}) is plotted for different $N$ in Fig. \ref{fig2}b.
+As shown in Fig. \ref{fig1}b, at low fields, the Cooper pair momentum remains zero, and the layered superconductor behaves as a 2D superconductor with square-root temperature-dependence of the upper critical field as shown in Fig. \ref{fig1}a (dahsed lines).
+When the field further increases, the optimal Cooper pair momentum becomes finite and along $\pm\bm B\times\hat{\bm z}$ directions, which applies to all even numbers of $N\geq 2$.
+We define $q\equiv\bm q\cdot(\hat{\bm B}\times\hat{\bm z})$, which is plotted in Fig. \ref{fig1}b as a function of field strength $B$, implying a phase transition with a tricritical point $(T_{N}^*,B_N^*)$.
+When $B<B_{N}^*$, the Cooper pair momentum is zero $q=0$, When $B>B_{N}^*$, $q\neq 0$, and at the tricritical point $(T^*,B^*)$, two types of superconducting phases $q=0$ and $q\neq 0$ coexist with the normal phase.
+The numerical tricritical field $B_N^*$ is plotted for different $N$ in Fig. \ref{fig2}b.
 In our finite-layer model, inversion symmetry is found to hold for the free energy, under which layer $l$ with momentum $\bm q$ maps to layer $N+1-l$ with momentum $-\bm q$.
-Thus solutions with $\pm\bm q$ are degenerate in calculating the upper critical field, and in Fig. \ref{fig1}b we only plot the non-positive branch.
+Thus states with $\pm\bm q$ are degenerate in calculating the upper critical field, and in Fig. \ref{fig1}b we only plot the non-positive branch of $q$.

 The superconducting phase with finite-momentum Cooper pairs is not rare at least in theoretical studies.
-In 1964, Fulde and Ferrell \cite{FF}, Larkin and Ovchinnikov \cite{LO} proposed that due to Zeeman effect, magnetic field can drive Cooper pairs into finite momentum.
+In 1964, Fulde and Ferrell \cite{FF}, Larkin and Ovchinnikov \cite{LO} proposed that due to Zeeman effect, magnetic field can drive Cooper pairs into finite-momentum states.
 Since the energy saved by finite-momentum Cooper pairs per unit field is small, conventional FFLO states are expected at low temperatures and high fields, which turn out not easy to be detected experimentally.
 However, in our theory, the finite-momentum Cooper pairs are boosted by magnetic field via orbital effect, which can survive at relatively low field and high temperatures.
-We may dub such states as the orbital Fulde-Ferrell-Larkin-Ovchinnikov states.
-When $N\to\infty$, $B_{N}^*\to 0, T_{N}^*\to T_{c}$, the orbital FFLO states vanish as expected.
+We may dub such states as the orbital FFLO states.

-The phase transition of orbital FFLO states will induce an kink in the upper critical field at the tricritical point as elaborated below.